 In CIC, a Message can mean different things depending on what type of Integration you are building and what industry you are in.
 If you are building a B2B integration where your partner is sending EDI files containing messages, a message can represent a Purchase Order (850) or an Invoice (810) for retail and manufacturing industries or a Load Tender (204) and Motor Carrier Freight Details and Invoice (210) for the Logistics industry.
 Similarly, if you are building an integration to an application like Amazon Marketplace, a message can represent a Purchase Order from Amazon or an Order Status Update to Amazon.
-There are other cases, where you may be building an integration between two applications and in that case a Message may represent a single update in one application that is being synchronized with the other application.
+There are other cases, where you may be building an integration between two applications, and in that case, a Message might represent a single update in one application that is being synchronized with the other application.

 In the case of EDI, there is a standard definition of what constitutes a message within an EDI File, namely all content between the ST and SE segments.
-For non-EDI cases, it is up to the integration designer to define what constitutes a message.
+For non-EDI cases, it is up to the integration designer to define a message.